cockroachdb/docs/build-a-clojure-app-with-cockroachdb.md

 ---
-title: Build a Closure App with CockroachDB
+title: Build a Clojure App with CockroachDB
-summary: Learn how to use CockroachDB from a simple Closure application with a low-level client driver.
+summary: Learn how to use CockroachDB from a simple Clojure application with a low-level client driver.
 toc: false
 asciicast: true
 ---

-This tutorial shows you how to use CockroachDB from a simple Closure application.
-You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [Closure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html), so that driver is featured here.
+This tutorial shows you how to use CockroachDB from a simple Clojure application.
+You can use any PostgreSQL-compatible drivers, but we've tested and can recommend the [Clojure java.jdbc driver](http://clojure-doc.org/articles/ecosystem/java_jdbc/home.html), so that driver is featured here.

 <div id="toc"></div>